-- Human breast milk is the healthiest nutrition for babies, containing more than 200 vitamins, enzymes, nutrients and hormones that are in perfect balance for the growth and development of a human baby.
+- Human breast milk is the healthiest nutrition for babies.
+It contains more than 200 perfectly balanced vitamins, enzymes, nutrients and hormones to aid the baby’s growth and development.

 - Breastfed babies develop fewer gastrointestinal disturbances, ear infections and allergies.

-- Breastfeeding helps the mom’s uterus return to its normal size faster, which results in less blood loss following childbirth and improved healing.
+- Breastfeeding helps the mom’s uterus return to its normal size faster.
+This results in less blood loss following childbirth and improved healing.

-- Breastfeeding reduces the risk of osteoporosis and lessens the incidence of developing uterine, breast, endometrial or ovarian cancers and cardiovascular disease.
+- Breastfeeding reduces the risk of osteoporosis.
+It also lessens the incidence of developing uterine, breast, endometrial or ovarian cancers and cardiovascular disease.